Skip to main content

 • Payback period: ~1.9 months

 The conversion rate doubling alone outweighed the entire automation investment.
-When founders stop answering “how do I reset my password?” and start shipping features in React and Node.js, the compound effect on the product is massive.
+When founders stop answering password-reset questions and start shipping features in React and Node.js, the compound effect on the product is massive.

 Skylarks International had a 15-person team spending significant hours chasing client documents and answering “any update on my file?” calls across their immigration consulting practice.